stefanprodan/stefanprodan/_posts/2016-10-17-aspnetcore-vs-golang-data-ingestion-benchmark.markdown

 ### Improving ASP.NET Core HTTP client code

-Instead of creating a HTTP client on each call I changed the code and used a static client and switch to async:
+Instead of creating a HTTP client on each call I changed the code and used a static client and switched to async:

 ```cs
 private static HttpClient client = new HttpClient();